olofwalker/scala-native-example/README.md

 - build.sbt runs the makefile, producing the shared library in the `\target` directory
 - A custom library path is added to `nativeLinkingOptions` so the stub library can be found
 - Compile & run with `sbt run`
+- The resulting native executable can be found in `target/scala-2.11`

 # Requirements